 Before the baby arrived…

-- We read stories to Lynnea about becoming a big sister.
-Here are some of the books we read: Waiting for Baby, I’m a Big Sister, and So you’re going to be a… Big Sister.
+- We read stories to Lynnea about becoming a big sister: Waiting for Baby, I’m a Big Sister, and So You’re Going to Be a… Big Sister

 - Friends and family got excited and often talked with Lynnea about all the transitions.
 “Let me see your new bedroom – woah!
 Do you get to sleep in a big-girl bed?
 Wow!
 That’s amazing, show me!
 You’re going to be such a great big sister!”

-- We used visuals (such as the “candle activity”) to explain to Lynnea how our family’s love would grow with the new baby!
+- We used visuals (such as the “candle activity”) to explain to Lynnea that she wouldn’t get less love; our family’s love would grow with the new baby!

 When the baby arrived…

-Lynnea used to wake up, walk from her room around the corner into our room, and crawl into bed with us for some morning snuggle time.
-Now, she was walking up a long flight of stairs by herself, down the hall and into our room only to find someone else was in her spot.
-Here are some ways we worked to make sure that Lynnea still felt special and loved:
+Lynnea used to wake up, walk around the corner into our room, and crawl into bed with us for some morning snuggle time.
+Now, she was walking up a long flight of stairs by herself, down the hall, and into our room only to find the baby there!
+We worked to ensure that she still felt special and loved:

-- We involved her in helping care for Baby Brother Austin.
-She helped with bath time and getting his blanket, nuk, diaper or a burp rag.
-She loved helping!
+- We involved her a lot in Austin’s care.
+She loved helping with bath time and getting his blanket, pacifier, diaper, or burp rag!

-Austin is now 5 years old and Lynnea is 8.
-Although sibling conflict is definitely an issue, they thoroughly enjoy each other, and Austin’s teachers tell us “he adores his big sister and talks about her regularly.”
+When Lynnea was eight years old and Austin was five, sibling conflict was definitely an issue, but they thoroughly enjoyed each other.
+Austin’s teachers told us, “He adores his big sister and talks about her regularly.”

 Welcoming an older child through adoption

 John and Jen welcomed sibling girls (ages 7 and 9) into their family through adoption.
-Much of what they did to prepare their four older children is similar to how a family would welcome any sibling, but there were certainly some differences.
+Much of what they did to prepare their four older children is similar to how a family would welcome any sibling, but there were undoubtedly some unique differences.
 Jen shared her story with us.

 We were excited about growing our family through adoption but knew that could present some challenges for our biological kids.
-We wanted them to be prepared for the potentially difficult transition so we tried to be as open and proactive as possible before the girls came home.
+We wanted them to be prepared for the potentially difficult new sibling transition, so we tried to be as open and proactive as possible before the girls came home.

 - We tried to prepare them for some of the challenges we would face as a family.
-There would be language barriers to work through, anxiety and fear about being in a new family, and much much more.
+There would be language barriers to work through and deep anxiety and fear about being in a new family.

-- During meals, we made an effort to have them think about what it would be like to sit around a table with people you didn’t know who were speaking a language you didn’t understand, and being asked to eat food you’d never tasted.
-Several of us even studied the language of our daughters to help ease the transition.
+- During meals, we made an effort to have them think about what it would be like to sit around a table with people you didn’t know, who were speaking a language you didn’t understand, and be asked to eat food you’d never tasted.
+Several of us also studied the language of our daughters to help ease the transition.